atishaybaid/frontendNotes/async_javascript/async_js.md

-#### asynchronusity
+# Asynchronous JavaScript

-1.Event loop
+1. **Event loop**
-A event loop is never ending loop which runs the single chunk of programme.he JS engine itself has never done anything more than execute a single chunk of your program at any given moment, when asked to.
+A event loop is never ending loop which runs the single chunk of programme.The JS engine itself has never done anything more than execute a single chunk of your program at any given moment, when asked to.

 so when we do a `setTimeout`,it sets a timer in the execution enviornment(mainly browser or node),and that